• Skip to content

 Litigation is a word used to describe disputes that end up in Court.

-At Rockliff Snelgrove Lawyers we have vast experience in most areas of Civil and Commercial litigation.
+At Rockliffs Lawyers we have vast experience in most areas of Civil and Commercial litigation.
 We represent all types of clients, from all different walks of life, from sophisticated wealthy clients to pensioners, business owners, doctors, solicitors, accountants, farmers, construction workers, and so on.
 We represent clients in many different types of disputes ranging from simple and small debt recovery disputes in the Local Court, to large-scale and complex, multimillion-dollar disputes in the Supreme Court of NSW.

 Let our experience be your guide!